-Sam George, director of Microsoft Azure Internet of Things, announced during MWC on February 25th, that SAP will be offering Azure IoT platform, device management, and edge connectivity to SAP Leonardo customers.
+Sam George, director of Microsoft Azure Internet of Things, announced during MWC on February 25th that SAP will be offering Azure IoT platform, device management, and edge connectivity to SAP Leonardo customers.
 We declared Leonardo as a dead product in Our 2019 Observation: SAP Leonardo is Now Dead.
 And after great fanfare when first released and a planned pivot point from SAP to move the emphasis away from HANA, Leonardo is now little mentioned.
-This is something we predicted in Why Leonardo Seems so Fake and Is Leonardo Necessary to Ensure Frozen Ice Cream Delivery?
+We predicted this in Why Leonardo Seems so Fake and Is Leonardo Necessary to Ensure Frozen Ice Cream Delivery?

 Holger Mueller explains in his Enterprise Software Musings blog: